 - State licensing agencies and motor vehicle departments are expecting long lines and wait times in the months leading up to October 2020.
 If you want your driver’s license to be REAL ID-compliant, now’s the perfect time to make the upgrade because the rush is coming.
 Why not check this off your list now?

 - REAL ID-compliant driver’s licenses and the processes to get them are different state to state, which can be confusing.
 In most cases, you’ll need to bring additional documentation to get a REAL ID-compliant driver’s license, and you might even need to make an appointment.
 A few states, like Oregon, have not yet begun to distribute REAL ID-compliant licenses, so residents should refer to their state licensing agency or motor vehicle department websites for details and plan accordingly.

 - Many states identify their REAL ID-compliant driver’s licenses with a gold star in the upper right corner, which indicates they’ll be ready to use at airport security checkpoints starting Oct.
 1, 2020.
 But some states, such as Washington, do not use gold stars for REAL ID-compliant licenses.

 - You do have a choice.
-Your driver’s license does not need to be REAL ID-compliant for air travel.
 If you want to fly after Oct.
 1, 2020, with other acceptable identification – for example, your U.S. passport or a U.S. military ID – you can do that instead.
 Just remember to bring that ID to the airport.